 To the analyst, it doesn’t matter where the data is located, or what BI tools they’re using--as long as they know the question, within minutes they can get the data needed to provide the answers.
 Everything is fully virtualized--they don’t even have to know that Presto exists, or that the “table” they’re looking at is actually data residing in far removed sections of your infrastructure.
 On top of that, this ultimate form of virtualization means that no data ever has to actually move for analysis to be performed (which is also a huge advantage for compliance/governance).
 The data stays put, and the only thing that moves (forward) is the company’s knowledge and understanding.

 Weighing the Options

 Let’s go back to our original example, and imagine you need to analyze data from totally separate sources to inform your next-gen product design, you’ve got a few options for dealing with this:

 Option 1: The route that most companies are currently taking is to ask IT to manually load the data, manually transform it, and manually prep it for analysis.
 At best, you can kiss four months of your life goodbye while you wait.
 At worst, it won’t happen at all, or by the time it does happen, your question will have changed.

 Option 2: OR, you can use data virtualization to query data without having to do all those things in Option 2) Hello insights!

-If you’d like to learn more about how Promethium works with Starburst to bring virtualization to the most complex data infrastructure, read on.
+Learn more about how Promethium works with Starburst to bring data virtualization to the most complex data infrastructure.